markus-barta/nixfleet/+pm/backlog/P4020-tabbed-output-panel.md

 Currently, the dashboard has a single output panel at the bottom that shows command output for one host at a time.
 When multiple hosts have operations running in parallel, users can only see output from one host, losing visibility into the others.

+Additionally, ephemeral UI events (toast notifications, connection events, errors) disappear without a trace.
+Users have no way to review what happened if they missed a notification.

 ## Solution

 Implement a tabbed output panel similar to browser tabs:

 - **One tab per host** with active/recent command output
+- **System Log tab** captures all ephemeral events (toasts, errors, system messages)
 - **Tabs persist** until the user explicitly dismisses them (X button)
 - **Visual indicators** for tab state (active, has new output, completed, error)
 - **Auto-scroll** within each tab, independent of other tabs